andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-cross-module-imports.md

 │       │   └── PaymentForm.vue   ❌ Cannot import from other modules
 │       └── services/
 │           └── paymentApi.js     ✅ Can import from billing module
-├── shared/                       ✅ Available to all modules │   ├── utils/
+├── shared/                       ✅ Available to all modules (flat for utilities; `ui/` for UI kit) │   ├── formatters.js
-│   │   └── formatters.js
-│   └── components/
+│   └── ui/
 │       └── BaseButton.vue
-├── common/                       ✅ Available to all modules │   └── constants.js
 ├── services/                     ✅ Available to all modules │   └── httpClient.js
-├── store/                        ✅ Available to all modules │   └── index.js
+├── stores/                       ✅ Available to all modules │   └── index.js
-└── components/                   ✅ Available to all modules
+└── components/                   ✅ Available to all modules └── AppLayout.vue
-    └── AppLayout.vue
 ```

 ## Configuration Examples